Nicholas Comninellis’ Presentations

 Controversies In Short-Term Medical Missions

-Abstract: Short-term medical missions are a very popular phenomena among North American healthcare professionals.
+Abstract: Short-term medical missions are a popular phenomena among North American healthcare professionals.
 Beyond a gesture of compassion, however, serious questions may surround the professional ethics and actual effectiveness of this practice.
-Short-term medical missions is often further complicated by concerns connected with limited time commitment, inadequate resources, unfamiliar cultural context, and lack of continuity following departure.
+Short-term medical missions are often further complicated by concerns connected with limited time commitment, inadequate resources, unfamiliar cultural context, and lack of continuity following departure.
 A key element in assuring that such missions are ethical, effective, and culturally relevant is national partnerships: cooperation with healthcare professionals, healthcare institutions and/or educational institutions in the host nation.
 Such partnership may involve provision of materials, instruction, and/or special services – always in collaboration with, and ideally, under the direction of national leaders.
 Another key element is continuity of commitment over a period of years, especially when such periods of service are of short duration.

 The Unsung Power of Applied Learning

 Abstract: INMED President Nicholas Comninellis describes his early failure on location in southern Africa to apply what he learned at the Walter Reed tropical medicine school to actual patient care.
 This failure to launch from didactic learning to performance is pervasive throughout education.
 The key element to successful transition is often practical, real-life experience, ideally in the presence of a dedicated mentor.
-INMED, the Institute for International Medicine, makes full use of this model, combining online and in-classroom education with on-the-field service-learning experiences with INMED facility resident in twenty-five developing nations.
+INMED, the Institute for International Medicine, makes full use of this model, combining online and in-classroom education with on-the-field service-learning experiences with INMED facility residing in twenty-five developing nations.

 Launching Your International Healthcare Career